woman looking at a laptop and taking notes

 If you’re in the ‘family scapegoat’ role and in contact with family members who continue to subject you to mental and emotional abuse, manipulation, gaslighting, and narcissistic behaviors, this checklist will aid you in protecting your emotional and mental health.

-Self-Care Checklist for FSA Adult Survivors
+Self-Care Checklist for FSA Adult Survivor

 Step 1: Recognize unsafe, triggering, harmful statements and people